snhstq/IBM3705_R5/README.md

 Trunk: Line 1 connection has been established
 Trunk: Line 2 connection has been established
 ```
-The trunk line is now established between the 3705 running on host efoxcc1 and the 3705 running on host efoxcc2.
+The trunk line is now established between the local and remote 3705 running on host efoxcc1 and the 3705 running on host efoxcc2.
 Both 3705's use line 20 (this must be specified in the NCP as well).
 Note the -fdx switch.
-Thisis FUll Duplex, which is mandatory for a connection to the remote 3705 (This is how we configured the loader program).
+This is FUll Duplex, which is mandatory for a connection to the remote 3705 (This is how we configured the loader program).

 The 3705 is now ready to be loaded over an SDLC line.